kmnis/kmnis/README.md

 <h1>👋 Hey!
 I'm Manish.</h1>

-<p>I'm currently pursuing my Masters in Applied Data Science from <b>The University of Chicago</b>.
-Previously, I graduated from <b>IIT Bombay</b> with a Bachelor in Chemical Engineering.
+<p>I'm currently a Sr Data Scientist at Royal Cyber.
+Previously, I graduated from <b>The University of Chicago</b> with a Masters in Applied Data Science and <b>IIT Bombay</b> with a Bachelor in Chemical Engineering.
 I have 5 years of experience as a Data Scientist with a focus on NLP, Large Language Models, and AI in Drug Discovery.</p>
 <h3>Programming languages and tools I use</h3>
 <p>
   <img alt="Python" src="https://img.shields.io/badge/Python-3670A0?style=flat-square&logo=python&logoColor=ffdd54" />